fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 Pick a problem and dig to its core in search of truth, no matter how different, wrong, or scary the idea might sound.
 Be truly unreasonable in this search for truth but never forget that discussion and criticism is where great ideas are formed.
 And engaging in productive discussions will require a degree of agreeableness so that you can properly listen and understand other perspectives.
-Discussions this kind will most likely result in an improved version of your original idea.
+Discussions this kind will most likely result in an improved version of your original idea.[^1]

 Finally, one can and should choose where to be unreasonable.
 Pick a couple things you truly care about and go all-in on them.